Nonlinear perturbations from axion-gauge fields dynamics during inflation: Semi-Analytic Approximation to the Numerical Result

 Following \cite{Papageorgiou:2018rfx}, we denote by ${\cal R}_{\delta \chi} = \left\vert \frac{{\cal D}^{(s)}_\chi}{{\cal D}^{(v)}_\chi} \right\vert^2$ the ratio between the power of the sourced vs. the vacuum modes of the axion field.
 In eq. (\ref{Rdsigma-def}) we have defined the analogous ratio ${\cal R}_{\delta \phi}$ for the inflaton modes.
 This gives

 where we recall that we are working in the super-horizon regime.

 In order to proceed further, we need the expressions for the ratio of the sourced axion fluctuations to the vacuum axion fluctuations, ${\cal R}_{\delta \chi}$, and for the amplitude of vacuum axion fluctuations in the super-horizon regime resulting from nonlinear dynamics with the scalar degrees of freedom of the gauge field, $\sqrt{2k}{\cal D}_\chi^{(v)}$.
-In ref. \cite{Papageorgiou:2018rfx}, we provided a fit for the dependence of these quantities on $m_Q$, that was valid for $m_Q \leq 3$.
-We extend this fitting procedure to also cover the larger values of $m_Q$ shown in the main text.
-Proceeding as in \cite{Papageorgiou:2018rfx}, we obtain
+In ref. \cite{Papageorgiou:2018rfx}, we provided a fit for the dependence of these quantities on $m_Q$, namely

 (that we also write as eq. (\ref{tensorIR-main}) in the main text) for the behaviour of the unstable SU(2) tensor mode around its maximum value,

 (where ${\tilde X}_c$ is rescaled according to eq. (\ref{code-var})) for the super-horizon behaviour of the axion perturbations sourced by $t_L$, and